 Staff Profile

-My research interests are within the fields of critical phenomenology, feminist theory, and new materialisms, with a particular focus on the political structuring of bodily existence and experience.
-I have published work in Études Phénoménologiques - Phenomenological Studies.
+My research interests are within the fields of critical phenomenology, feminist theory, and new materialisms, focusing particularly on the political structuring of bodily existence and experience.
+I have published work on feminist phenomenology, Levinas, Merleau-Ponty, and am working on a monograph on critical phenomenology and sensibility with Edinburgh University Press.
 In both my research and my teaching, I employ a strongly interdisciplinary approach.

-I did my PhD at the Centre for Research in Modern European Philosophy (CRMEP) at Kingston University in London under the supervision of Stella Sandford, Catherine Malabou, and Howard Caygill.
+I completed my PhD at the Centre for Research in Modern European Philosophy (CRMEP) at Kingston University in London under the supervision of Stella Sandford and Catherine Malabou.

 I also hold an MA in Modern European Philosophy from the CRMEP, as well as a BA in English Literature from Queen Mary, University of London.